OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 ![14_cmd.png](14_cmd.png)

 Then you can activate the environment by typing `conda activate epp`.
-The console shows that the enviroment is active by showing the name of the enviroment in parenthesis before the directory you are currently in.
+The console shows that the environment is active by showing the name of the environment in parenthesis before the directory you are currently in.

 ![15_activate_epp.png](15_activate_epp.png)